 Key Points To Keep In Mind While Testing PWA:

-> - The website should be operated fully via HTTPS- Safety is one of the most important aspects in the world of PWA testing and the tester should always make sure that the site is operated via HTTPS.
-Lighthouse by Google Developers, Jitbit, SeoSiteCheckup, DigiCert, SSL labs, etc are the tools that we can use to test that if your website is served over HTTPS or not.
+- The website should be operated fully via HTTPS- Safety is one of the most important aspects in the world of PWA testing and the tester should always make sure that the site is operated via HTTPS.
+Lighthouse by Google Developers, Jitbit, SeoSiteCheckup, DigiCert, SSL labs, etc is the tools that we can use to test that if your website is served over HTTPS or not.

-> - Offline Loading: At least some or all of the most important pages should work offline.
+- Offline Loading: At least some or all of the most important pages should work offline.
 As a tester, you must ensure that your web app responds properly with proper data when it is offline.

 - Add to Home screen: You must test if the web app provides metadata for ‘Add to Homescreen’.

 - Page transitions- Transitions should be clear and smooth and should not get hinder even on slow data networks.

 - Each page must have a URL: Each page on the web app must have a URL and take care that all the URLs must be unique.